-The perfect 36 is a numbers game.
+Appropriately, scoring a perfect 36 is a numbers game.
 Here are a few of the facts to get us started:

-- In 2014, only 7 out of every 1,000 test takers scored a perfect 36 on the ACT.
+- In 2014, 7 out of every 1,000 test takers scored a perfect 36 on the ACT.

 - The 99th percentile of test takers includes those who earn a 35 or 34 on the ACT.

-How Do I Get It?
+So How Do I Get a Perfect ACT Score?

 What’s a 36 Worth?

-To have your 36 really shine in your application, make sure those grades are good, or at least shown improvement throughout high school.
-To be honest, admissions counselors are generally more sympathetic to students who stumbled a bit their freshman year and turned themselves around.
-If that’s you, make sure to ham it up a little in your admissions essays.
+To have your 36 really shine in your application, make sure those grades are good, or at least improving, throughout high school.
+Admissions counselors are generally sympathetic to students who stumbled a bit their freshman year and turned themselves around.
+If that’s you, make sure to emphasize this in your admissions essays.

 Keep in mind, as well, that some colleges will accept ACT superscores.
 So if your perfect 36s vary in section from test to test, your superscore may still be that perfect 36!